libgraviton/messaging-java/README.md

 ### Publish Messages

-To publish messages you need an instance of `QueueConnection` which represents the connection to the Message Queue.
+To publish messages you need an instance of `QueueConnection`, which represents the connection to the Message Queue.
 Once you have a `QueueConnection`, you can simply do the following to publish a message:
 ```java
 try {